N44TS/sfssharer/README.md

 - **Wallet and Network Info**: Display wallet and network information.

-- **Live latest predictions board**: a bit of fun, see what other people are thining, adds some competitivness.
+- **Live latest predictions board**: a bit of fun, see what other people are thinking and predicting, adds some competitivness.

 ## Usage
+*Please make sure you are connected to the Mode testnet in order to submit.*

 1. Navigate to the prediction section and enter your prediction for the specified event.